Jem212Mac/CI_Project2_Xmas_Memory_Game/README.md

 This is a xmas themed memory game created using html, css, and javascript.

-The purpose of the game is to test the player's memory while appealling to kids or any adult players that want to get into the xmas spirit; the game is designed with a xmas colour palette and xmas themed imagery.
+The purpose of the game is to test the player's memory while appealling to either kids or any players that want to get into the xmas spirit; the game is designed with a xmas colour palette and xmas themed imagery.

 ---